forlilab/Ringtail/README.md

 To exit, return to the screen shown in the image above by pressing `q`, then press `q` to exit.

 ### Data integrity sanity checks
-There are a few quick checks the user can make to ensure that the data has been properly written from the DLGs to the database.
-Discrepancies may indicate an error occurred while writting the database or the DLG format did not that which Ringtail expected.
+There are a few quick checks the user can make to ensure that the data has been properly written from the input files to the database.
+Discrepancies may indicate an error occurred while writing the database or the input file format did not match that which Ringtail expected.
 - The number of rows in the `Ligands` table should match the number of input ligand files
-- The number of rows in the `Results` and `Interaction_bitvectors` tables should match (DLGs only)
+- The number of rows in the `Results` and `Interaction_bitvectors` tables should match
 - Number of columns in the `Interactions_bitvectors` table should match the number of rows in the `Interaction_indices` table + 1 (+2 if using `vd`)
-- The number of rows in the `Results` table should be ~`max_poses`\* `number of DLGs` and should be less than or equal to that number.
-Not every ligand may have up to `max_poses`, which is why the number of rows is typically smaller than `max_poses`\* `number of DLGs`.
-(DLGs only)
+- The number of rows in the `Results` table should be ~`max_poses`\* `number of files` and should be less than or equal to that number.
+For DLGs not every ligand may have up to `max_poses`, which is why the number of rows is typically smaller than `max_poses`\* `number of DLGs`.
-- No ligand should have more than `max_poses` rows in the `Results` table (unless storing results from multiple virtual screenings in the same database; DLGs only).
+- No ligand should have more than `max_poses` rows in the `Results` table.
-- If reading from Vina PDBQTs/using storing all poses, the number of rows in the Results table should match the `number of ligands` * `number of output poses`.
+- If storing all poses, the number of rows in the Results table should match the `number of ligands` * `number of output poses`.

 ### Potential pitfalls
 Any PDBQT files specified through any of the input options in ADGPU mode will be read by `rt_process_vs.py` as receptor files, even if the files actually represent ligands.
 Therefore, ligand PDBQT files should not be present in any directories given with `--file_path`.

+When writing from Vina PDBQTs, ensure there are no other PDBQTs (input or receptor) in directories specified with `--file_path` UNLESS the receptor PDBQT is specified with the `--receptor_file` option.

 Occassionally, errors may occur during database reading/writing that corrupt the database.
 This may result in the database becoming locked.
 If this occurs it is recommended to delete the existing database and re-write it from scratch.